Squatting in Nepal: History

 Squatting in Nepal is the occupation of property without a valid land ownership certificate (known as a Lal PurJa), or renting property when the purported owner does not have the certificate.
 Poor migrants moving from the countryside to the capital Kathmandu inhabited temples and public buildings up until the 1980s, then informal settlements appeared from the late 1980s onwards.
 The squatters had migrated from rural areas and were unable to find other options for housing.
-In 1985, there were an estimated 2,000 squatters in the capital Kathmandu and three years later the total was 3,700.
-By 1992, the number was thought to be between 8,000 and 10,000.
-In 1997, the total had risen to 12,000 with 9,000 living in informal settlements and 3,000 in derelict public buildings.
-Since the Nepalese Civil War began in 1996, displaced people have moved to Kathmandu.
-To begin with occupations occurred on public land beside rivers, more recently private land has also been seized.
+There were an estimated 2,000 squatters in the capital Kathmandu in 1985 and three years later the total was 3,700.
+By 1992, the number was thought to be between 8,000 and 10,000; four years later, the total had risen to 12,000 with 9,000 living in informal settlements and 3,000 in derelict public buildings.

+Since the Nepalese Civil War began in 1996, people displaced by the conflict have moved to Kathmandu.
+Occupations first occurred on public land beside rivers and later private land was also seized.
 By 2003, Kathmandu had 63 squatter settlements, with between 20,000 and 40,000 inhabitants.
 During the state of emergency from 2001 until 2004, the government evicted squatters from Tin Kune, Shankhamul and Thapathali.
-In 2019, according to the Nepal Landless Democratic Union Party there were 29,000 squatters in the Kathmandu Valley living in 73 sites.
+In 2019, according to the Nepal Landless Democratic Union Party, there were 29,000 squatters in the Kathmandu Valley living in 73 sites.

-Nepal has protected areas and there have been instances of people being displaced from their homes when these areas are created.
+Nepal has environmentally protected areas and there have been instances of people being displaced from their homes when they are created.
 When the Sukla Fata wildlife reserve was enlarged in 1981, 3,000 families were evicted.
 Whilst some were resettled, many began squatting in the forest nearby.
 People have also been displaced from Bardiya National Park and Chitwan National Park.
+The Bankariya are an endangered indigenous people of Nepal, with a population of 93.
+They have stopped their forest dwelling way of life and live on land leased from the government, but do not possess the Lal PurJa.
+They are regarded as squatters when they enter their former lands in what is now the Parsa National Park.

 People have also migrated from mountainous regions to the Terai, a lowland area, squatting on the edge of forests, beside rivers and on public land.
 The Squatters' Problem Solving Commission (SPSC) has attempted to regularize the settlements by providing a land ownership certificate where possible.
 In Sunwal, there are informal settlements at Kerabari, Ramuwapur, Simaltari Charpala, Sirjanatole and Sundarbasti.

-During the COVID-19 pandemic in Nepal, the lockdown resulted in poor squatters who normally made a living from scavenging coming close to starvation.
+During the COVID-19 pandemic, the lockdown resulted in poor squatters who normally earn money from scavenging being unable to feed themselves.
+In 2022, there were estimated to be 35,000 squatters beside the Bagmati River in the Kathmandu Valley.
+They refused to leave their homes until they were offered security of tenure elsewhere.
+In 2024, the Supreme Court of Nepal ordered that they must be rehoused and the task was handed to the Ministry of Urban Development and the High Powered Committee for Integrated Development of Bagmati Civilization (HPCIDBC).